 [PP2600.2] SFR Maps to ST SFR(s) Iteration Hierarchical substitution Rationale None FCS_CKM.1 FCS_CKM.1 specifies the types of cryptographic keys generated by the TOE for use with AES and HMAC in IPsec.
 None FCS_CKM.2 FCS_CKM.2 specifies the cryptographic key distribution methods used by the TOE in IKEv1 and IKEv2 in IPsec.
-None FCS_COP.1-ipsec Х FCS_COP.1-ipsec specifies the AES encryption and decryption algorithm, the RSA decryption algorithm, and the HMAC algorithms used by the TOE in IPsec.
-None FCS_COP.1-job Х FCS_COP.1-job specifies the AES decryption algorithm used by the TOE for decrypting encrypted print jobs.
-None FIA_SOS.1 FIA_SOS.1 specifies the Job PIN strength of certain authorization mechanisms used by the TOE.
-None FIA_UAU.7 The TOE masks Job PINs, Access Codes, and passwords.
+None FCS_COP.1 X FCS_COP.1 specifies the AES encryption and decryption algorithm, the RSA decryption algorithm, and the HMAC algorithms used by the TOE in IPsec.
+None FIA_AFL.1 The TOE slows the number of unsuccessful Control Panel authentication attempts made over a period of time.
 Recommended by [PP2600.2] APPLICATION NOTE 38.

-[PP2600.2] SFR Maps to ST SFR(s) Iteration Hierarchical substitution None FMT_MOF.1-auth X The TOE allows administrators to allow or disallow users from choosing an alternate sign in method differing from the administrator-selected method.
-None FMT_MOF.1-faxforward X The TOE allows the administrator to allow or disallow use of the Fax Forward and Fax Archive features.
+None FIA_UAU.7 The TOE masks Access Codes, and passwords.
+Recommended by [PP2600.2] APPLICATION NOTE 38.
+None FMT_MOF.1 X The TOE allows administrators to allow or disallow users from choosing an alternate sign in method differing from the administrator-selected method.